itsvisher/test/README.md

 Adding more data for further types in markdown format:

-# StarScriber: ParadigmModules v 1.0.0
+# StarScriber: SMGProbeTrafficDistributor v 1.0.0

 ### Introduction

-ParadigmModules is a module which serves as a load balancer between Probe Servers and the clients which require the data from servers.
+SMGProbeTrafficDistributor is a module which serves as a load balancer between Probe Servers and the clients which require the data from servers.

 ### Requirements